Commenting for this page is now closed.

 Given the likelihood and severity of those impacts, governments should be exercising a much higher level of caution before approving new production facilities — which means stronger measures to protect water, air, land and the wellbeing of people living nearby.
 For us it's really a no-brainer that natural gas development should have to undergo the normal environmental assessment process that applies to other industries.
 And we think that environmental matters should be regulated by environment ministries, not energy ministries that have a conflict of interest because they promote development.
 Environment ministries exist because years ago it was recognized that environmental issues are not properly dealt with unless there are bodies that are primarily focused on those issues.

 Because the impacts of shale gas production are so significant — we don't think it should be permitted unless there's a high level of public acceptance within the communities that are going to be affected, and unless there's fair compensation for the impacts.

 Overall, our research shows we need much better government oversight of new natural gas production — both to approve projects at a pace that reflects our commitments to address climate change, and to ensure that gas extraction doesn't cause unacceptable damage to people and the environment they live in.

 The full report, Is natural gas a climate change solution for Canada?, is available in English and French in our publications listings — along with a detailed briefing note and presentation slides.

-Read more blogs relating to Climate Change, Energy Efficiency, Green Economics, Oilsands, Renewable Energy, Transportation, Alberta, Arctic Canada, British Columbia, Carbon Pricing, Corporate Action, Electricity Generation, Federal Action, International, Oil & Gas, Pipelines, Provincial Action, Solar Power, USA, Water, Wind Power.
+Find more content by topic: Climate Change, Energy Efficiency, Green Economics, Oilsands, Renewable Energy, Transportation, Alberta, Arctic Canada, British Columbia, Carbon Pricing, Corporate Action, Electricity Generation, Federal Action, International, Oil & Gas, Pipelines, Provincial Action, Solar Power, USA, Water, Wind Power.